FarisGJD/mindx/README.md

 ## User Stories Testing
-As a First Time Visitor:
+### As a First Time Visitor:
 1. When loading the site, the user is greeted with a background image accompanied by the ethos.
-When combined both give a succinct view of MINDX and its offerings – brain image and “exercise your mind” alludes to a site that focuses of mind training.
+When combined both give a succinct view of MIND**X** and its offerings – brain image and “exercise your mind” alludes to a site that focuses of mind training.
 2. The navigation bar is titled in a way that explains its purpose (e.g., Guided Meditations meaning exercises) as well as leveraging the users prior experience with tree structured sites.
 3. The footer is located on every page giving the user ample opportunity to determine the sites legitimacy through a “compare and contrast” evaluation.

-As a Returning Visitor:
+### As a Returning Visitor:
 1. Video and voice over lessons use a grid system accompanied by text and images to clearly show the user what each stands for.
 Furthermore, the exercises utilise Git Large File Storage meaning they load and can be accessed quickly.
 2. Again, the site utilises a tree structure meaning each page is the focus to the user.
-When comparing MINDX offerings to competitors the user has no distractions and can do so comfortably.
+When comparing MIND**X** offerings to competitors the user has no distractions and can do so comfortably.
 3. Contact email is embedded in every page and uses the mailto attribute which opens the users preferred mailing software.

-As a Frequent User:
+### As a Frequent User:
 1. The site is highly accessible in terms of device and optimisation meaning the user can access their preferred exercise wherever and whenever they please.
-2. The user can sign up to MINDX where they will be informed about any newly added guided meditations, features, newsletters and updates.
+2. The user can sign up to MIND**X** where they will be informed about any newly added guided meditations, features, newsletters and updates.

 [Back To Top](#mindx)